-How To Make Sure Your Remote Team Is Happy And Productive
+6 Tips To Make Sure Your Remote Team is Happy and Productive

 Over 70% of workers find a better work-life balance when they work remotely.
-A happier staff should equal higher productivity, right?
+A happier staff should equal higher productivity.
 Interestingly, this isn’t always the case.

-In this article, we’ve outlined six tips for managers of remote marketing teams to improve their team’s morale and relationships in order to boost productivity.
+In this article, we’ve outlined six tips for managers of remote marketing teams to improve their team’s morale and relationships, boosting productivity.

 6 Tips To Manage A Productive Remote Marketing Team

-Synergy is the force that binds remote teams — the largest detractor to remote-team synergy is poor communication.
+Synergy is the force that binds remote teams — the largest detractor from it is poor communication.
 Without frequent, inclusive, and open communication between team members, you can expect:

 - Poor productivity and collaboration.